sneshyba/BCspectroscopy/README.txt

 BC Spectroscopy
 -------------

-Repository for Research on the spectroscopy of black carbon in snow, and related studies
+Repository for Research on the spectroscopy of black carbon in snow, and related studies.